Skip to content

 Important

-• Your SSH keys belong to you, not your computer.
+• Your SSH keys belongs to you, not your computer.
 This means if you get a new computer, copy your existing keypair(s) over to the new one.

 • NEVER share your private key.
 Always make sure you are ever only using the key found in your <keyname>.pub file.